TexasInstruments/edgeai-tensorlab/work_dirs/readme.txt

-fiels created during benchmarks will be here.
+Compiled modelartifacts will be generated here by default - but the path can be changed in settings_import_on_pc.yaml if required.